Elbphilharmonieplatform, Warehouse District, St. Nikolai church, Town Hall

 Public City Tour, Sat + Sun at 11 am

-We begin our Elbe Philharmonic Hall and UNESCO World Heritage Tour in front of the visitor’s centre, Kaiserkai 60 – 62 on the opposite side of the Elbphilharmonie concert hall.
+We begin our Elbphilharmonie and UNESCO World Heritage Tour in front of the visitor’s centre, Kaiserkai 60 – 62 on the opposite side of the Elbphilharmonie concert hall.

 After visiting the platform of the Elbe Philharmonic Hall for about 30 minutes (we do not visit foyer areas and Grand Hall) we’ll continue our guided walking tour into the Warehouse District (Speicherstadt) and pass the Deichstrasse, one out of 4 historic streets in the city centre with houses dating back to the 17th century.